State and Local Budget Shortfalls Adding to Potential Election Chaos

 The other new reality, of course, is that hopes COVID-19 would have been vanquished by November have largely vanished.
 All the problems faced by states during the primaries will be exacerbated by higher turnout — not to mention heightened partisan tensions — in November.

 As the Reuters report highlights, there are a host of problems that can only be solved with more money, like additional safety equipment for polling stations, or staffing to replace elderly poll workers who don’t want to risk potential exposure to the coronavirus.
-Most urgently, states need help expediting mail ballot processing so that voters who haven’t received their ballots don’t unexpectedly crowd election day polling places, as they often did in the primaries.
+Most urgently, states need help expediting mail-ballot processing so that voters who haven’t received their ballots don’t unexpectedly crowd Election Day polling places, as they often did in the primaries.
 The extremely slow count everyone expects and fears could be ameliorated if states have the wherewithal to immediately count mail ballots received before Election Day.
-And most of all, money is the answer to the patchwork of resources that typically short-change poor and minority voters (particularly in states with Republican election administrators who don’t mind if voters likely to lean Democratic get fed up and go home or to work).
+And most of all, money is the answer to the patchwork of resources that typically shortchange poor and minority voters (particularly in states with Republican election administrators who don’t mind if voters likely to lean Democratic get fed up and go home or to work).

 Unfortunately, prospects for more election assistance from Congress this year — or alternatively, for the general-purpose aid to state and local government that would relieve budget pressure on election administrators — are not great.
-Congressional Republicans and the Trump administration seem inclined to set an arbitrary limit on additional coronavirus relief and stimulus legislation that will pit individual stimulus checks, supplemental unemployment insurance, additional help for small businesses, and public health expenditures against each other and against state and local assistance.
+Congressional Republicans and the Trump administration seem inclined to set an arbitrary limit on additional coronavirus relief and stimulus legislation that will pit individual stimulus checks, supplemental unemployment insurance, additional help for small businesses, and public-health expenditures against each other and against state and local assistance.
 It’s also hard to avoid the suspicion that the president is inviting election chaos as part of a strategy to contest a close election defeat.

 Still, wherever possible advocates of fair elections need to fight for making this particular high-stakes election a fiscal priority in Washington and in state capitals.
 Right now we are on a trajectory to make the post-election crisis of 2000 look tame in comparison.